 NO PENALTY FOR PREPAYMENT

-When you buy a house in Cherokee County with a conventional mortgage loan, you’ll often be facing a prepayment penalty if you pay off the loan early.
+When you buy a house in Atlanta with a conventional mortgage loan, you’ll often be facing a prepayment penalty if you pay off the loan early.
 But that’s usually not the case with private money.

 So if, for example, you an investor, in particular a flipper, and you complete the renovations early, you can sell/flip the house before the typical private money loan term without having to pay a penalty for prepayment.
 This scenario happens often enough that this is an important benefit.